ppoak/factor/README.md

 version 0.2.0: seperate task file out, and can perform backtest more flexible; reorganizing tools to factor core file.

-version 0.2.1: (current version) fix problem in not returning information from backtest function
+version 0.2.1: fix problem in not returning information from backtest function

+version 0.2.2: (current version) reorganize factor computing scripts to `contrib` directory.
+And any definitions added can be put there in form of function.